Marthaquinram/seattle-code-301n26/class-13/README.md

 In our next class we will discuss Diversity, Equity and Inclusion.
 Be sure to complete [the reading assignment](https://codefellows.github.io/code-301-guide/curriculum/class-14/DISCUSSION) before class begins in order to acheive full credit for the activity.

+## Exam Preview

+- Exam will take place on Saturday, June 11th.
+- I will be giving a review lecture on Saturday morning before the exam.
+- You will be given starter code that will have minor bugs in it.
+You will need to fix the bugs and then add some features onto the code.
+- There will be tests that you can run so you will know if you have completed the tasks correctly.
+- You will need to deploy both your front-end and back-end.
+- You will have 4 hours to complete the exam.
+- You must be present in Remo, sitting alone at a table while taking the exam.
+- You may use any resource except for other people.
+- If you are stuck on a "gituation", ask the instructor for assistance.
+- TAs may not help you complete the exam.
+- There will be an option for one retake if you happen to fail the exam the first try.

 ## Overview

 Today we do the final step in full CRUD funtionality for our database.
 This step is to implement the ability to update records that exist in our database.